Frequency Estimation under Local Differential Privacy [Experiments, Analysis and Benchmarks]: Frequency Estimation Experiments

 \subsubsection{Sketching vs Bloom Filters}

 In Figure~\ref{fig:group5_bloom} we compare the various sketching methods with the Bloom filter approach (implemented via RAPPOR).
-Since RAPPOR can be thought of as a Bloom filter combined with the Direct Encoding (DE) frequency oracle, we also compare sketching methods that use DE as their oracle.
+Since RAPPOR can be thought of as a Bloom filter combined with the Symmetric Unary Encoding (SUE) frequency oracle, we also compare sketching methods that use SUE as their oracle.
 To ensure a fair comparison we fix the sketch sizes to $r=16, c=128$ to match that of a Bloom filter with size $m=128$.
 For the Bloom filter we also use $k=2$ hash functions and $8$ cohorts.
 We fix the regularisation parameter to be $\alpha=0.005$ as informed by our previous experiments.
-We fix $\epsilon =3, n=1{,}000{,}000$ and vary $d$.
+We fix $\epsilon =3, n=1{,}000{,}000$ and vary $d$ on Zipf distributions.
 We observe generally that in this small sketch regime the Bloom filter approach is certainly competitive.
 It achieves MSE that is similar CS (Min) and begins to outperform it as $d$ increases.
-This also occurs when we look at the $k$-MSE.

 Interestingly, when we look at this small sketch regime taking the minimum as the sketch estimate leads to better performing oracles in both MSE and $k$-MSE, different to what we saw for much larger sketches.
 Since we have a very large domain and a small sketch, there is likely to be many collisions in the sketch.
 Taking the minimum seems to be more robust to collisions in the sketch whereas the mean and median struggle with this on smaller sketches.
 There are limitations to the Bloom filter approach.
-The first is that using DE restricts us to using relatively small Bloom filters since the variance of DE scales in the size of the domain.
-The second, as previously referenced, is the difficult choice of regularisation and the complicated estimation procedure.
+The difficult choice of regularisation and the complicated estimation procedure makes implementation fairly unattractive and with larger sketches CM/CS can achieve equal MSE to the Bloom filter approach.
 Consequently, we drop the Bloom filter approach from subsequent experiments.